 Tongue and lip-tie can make latching difficult because the baby can’t fully open its mouth for the nipple and areola.
 If your baby has a tongue or lip-tie, it’s essential to fix it so you can avoid additional problems with breastfeeding.

-Latching is something that all moms and babies can learn to do, but it’s a lot easier if you get the right tips to help you.
+Latching is something that all breastfeeding parents and babies can learn to do, but it’s a lot easier if you get the right tips to help you.

 Lori Theisen shares, “The more you educate yourself, the more empowered and confident you will feel about breastfeeding.”

-Prenatal breastfeeding classes and support are hugely helpful for new moms.
-They’re directly linked with more and longer breastfeeding among moms.
-Not only do these classes teach the basics, but they also address the common worries and concerns that can decrease a mom’s confidence in her ability to breastfeed.
+Prenatal breastfeeding classes and support are hugely helpful for new parents.
+They’re directly linked with more and longer breastfeeding among parents.
+Not only do these classes teach the basics, but they also address the common worries and concerns that can decrease a breastfeeding parent's confidence in their ability to breastfeed.

 What’s more, classes like those offered by Nest Collaborative are personalized to your needs.
 If you have specific questions or problems, your lactation consultant/teacher will work through them with you, so you’re full of confidence as you start your breastfeeding journey.